Mustaballer/Xylophone/README.md

 # Xylophone 🎹

-## Our Goal
+## My Goal

-In this tutorial we will be diving into more Dart programming concepts and learning how to use open source Flutter packages.
-By the end of this module, you should be comfortable using Flutter packages and building repeated widgets.
+In this tutorial I will be diving into more Dart programming concepts and learning how to use open source Flutter packages.
+By the end of this module, I should be comfortable using Flutter packages and building repeated widgets.

-## What you will create
+## What I will create

-We’re going to make a music app that plays Xylophone sounds.
+I am going to make a music app that plays Xylophone sounds.
 For every Beethoven out there, this will let you unleash your musical talent where ever you are.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/xylophone-flutter.png)

-## What you will learn
+## What I will learn

 - How to incorporate open source libraries of code into your project using Flutter Packages.
 - How to play sound on both iOS and Android.